-While it may seem minimal compared to the numerical value that marketing strategy can provide a company, it’s important to remember that the work done in an initial marketing strategy can make or break any future marketing efforts, and can show valuable insights that can pave the way for future success.
+While it may seem minimal compared to the numerical value that marketing strategy can provide a company, it’s important to remember that the work done in an initial marketing strategy can make or break any future marketing efforts.

 Why Strategy Lays Important Groundwork

-As Oreo is an established brand with years of name recognition under its belt, it’s unlikely that they would have to seriously consider these factors in order to find marketing success.
-For other companies entering the world of digital marketing, this information is make or break.
-Knowing the important factors of your marketing strategy, such as buyer personas, pain points, and content preferences, are all important not only in your first campaign, but any campaigns developed down the road.
-When this information is not addressed upfront, it could lead to catastrophe, forcing marketers to return to step one and reassess everything to find where their campaign failed.
+As Oreo is an established brand with years of name recognition under its belt; it’s unlikely that they would have to seriously consider these factors in order to find marketing success.
+For other companies entering the world of digital marketing, this information is “make or break.”

 Noticing Different Sorts of Marketing Numbers

-While it can be different to assign a dollar value to marketing ROI, or ROMI (Return on Marginal Investment, which can be a more accurate way of looking at marketing returns), without having a direct finance background and access to your books, there are still numbers that are important to the marketer more focused on marketing and results than the value of the marketing.
+While it can be different to assign a dollar value to marketing ROI or ROMI (Return on Marginal Investment), without having a direct finance background, there are still numbers that are important to the marketer more focused on marketing and results than the value of the marketing.

 For example, 82% of marketers who blog daily acquire a customer via their blog versus the 57% of marketers who only blog monthly.
 Or nurtured leads make 47% larger purchases than non-nurtured leads.
-These statistics (courtesy of HubSpot) are developed from the analysis of a widespread amount of marketing data, and are incredibly important as marketers decide what tactics work well for their strategy.
-For example, knowing that blogging daily can have a large effect on the chances of customer acquisition helpful, and may lead to a heavier blog focus in a group’s marketing strategy.
+These statistics are developed from the analysis of a widespread amount of marketing data and are incredibly important as marketers decide what tactics work well for their strategy.
+For example, knowing that blogging daily can have a large effect on the chances of customer acquisition is helpful.
+It may even lead to a heavier blog focus in a group’s digital marketing strategy.
 But if persona research suggests that the key personas won’t read a blog, it might be wiser for the strategy to put less an emphasis on blogging.

-While marketing statistics aren’t a guarantee that a tactic will work for all marketers, they do allow us to see important trends and methodologies to try in our own marketing strategy.
+While marketing statistics aren’t a guarantee that a tactic will work for all marketers, they do allow us to see important trends.
 Though innovation is important in marketing, it’s also vital that you’re not constantly seeking to reinvent the wheel.
-Trying with proven methods allow better trial and error than going into marketing strategies blind.
-By utilizing trusted statistics from trusted sources, marketers can make educated decisions about the tactics to funnel their efforts to.
+By utilizing trusted statistics, marketers can make educated decisions about the tactics to funnel their efforts to.

 Assigning value to marketing efforts doesn’t have to be solely numerical.
-Instead, it’s important for marketers to understand that marketing strategy and the foundations of that strategy offer an important starting point to all future marketing endeavors, offering ROI that is not necessarily easily measured, but impactful all the same.
+Instead, it’s important for marketers to understand that marketing strategy offers an important starting point to all future endeavors.
+A digital marketing strategy also offers ROI that is not necessarily easily measured but impactful all the same.